 I won't go blackface now.
 It's just racist: Leon Schuster

-Irrepressible filmmaker Leon Schuster will soon be back with a new film, 'Frank & Fearless'.
+Irrepressible filmmaker Leon Schuster is back with a new film, 'Frank & Fearless'.
 Older and wiser, this time he's playing to the audience's emotions rather than playing for laughs

 He's been making fools of South Africans for more than 30 years and it's starting to show.
 Like a boxer in the 12th round who's taken one too many beatings but won't stop until he's been knocked out, Leon Schuster refuses to give up.
 At 67, he has no desire to tap out of the entertainment industry.

 Having been at the wrong end of fists and slaps since before democracy, he said everything he does is "for the love of the game".
 It's this love that brings him back to the big screen this year, sans blackface, prosthetic masks or his tagline: "You've been schuks'd."

 With his new offering, Frank & Fearless, Schuster hopes to get every auntie reaching for her tissues as he tackles rhino poaching.